-Treat or Treat ( I had to convince her that we could not walk around the block knocking on our neighbor’s doors for candy in December)
+- Treat or Treat ( I had to convince her that we could not walk around the block knocking on our neighbor’s doors for candy in December)

-Have a photo booth with Jack and Sally
+- Have a photo booth with Jack and Sally

-Have Christmas and Halloween decorations
+- Have Christmas and Halloween decorations

-Play the song Thriller at the party
+- Play the song Thriller at the party

-OK, now time to get creative.
-Since we started talking about this in mid-October.
-The gingerbread houses would be the first thing to work on.
-I thought how about Halloween/Christmas gingerbread houses.
-I waited until the day after Halloween and hit the store to purchase the left-over Halloween gingerbread houses.
-I saw them at Wal-Mart, A.C Moore and Party City.
+I waited until the day after Halloween and hit the store to purchase the leftover Halloween gingerbread houses.
+I saw them at Walmart, Michaels, and Party City.
 It turned out that they were the cheapest at Party City.
 They cost me only $2.75 each.
-I needed 12, they had 9 in the store and I was able to purchase the rest on-line.
-So, I had the Halloween houses and I wanted the kids to decorate them with Christmas candies.
-I went to Wal-Mart and picked up gingerbread men, candy cane, mittens and Santa Claus little sugar cupcake toppers and white cookie frosting.
-I also purchased Red and Green M&Ms, candy canes and used left over Smarties candies from Halloween.
+I needed 12, they had 9 in the store, and I purchased the rest online.

 Decorations and Favors

-I did not see any Nightmare Before Christmas table cloth or plates, so I purchased black and white table cloth, black and white plates, napkins and cups.
+I did not see any Nightmare Before Christmas table cloth or plates, so I purchased black and white table cloth, black and white plates, napkins, and cups.

-I purchased a Nightmare Before Christmas Shower curtain on-line at Target.
+I purchased a Nightmare Before Christmas Shower curtain online at Target.
 I used the shower curtain hooks to attach to my curtain rod.
 I purchased black table cloth and placed it on the floor.
-I bought a Santa Claus Jack Skellington (Walgreens) and placed him on wrapped cardboard box.
+I bought a Santa Claus Jack Skellington (Walgreens) and put him in a wrapped cardboard box.
 I also added some other Christmas decorations to place in the backdrop.
-I also used fake snow sheets that I purchased from A.C Moore, to make it look like it snowed in Halloween Town.
-The photo booth came out great and was a huge success with the kids.
+I also used fake snow sheets I purchased from Michaels to make it look like it snowed in Halloween Town.
+The photo booth came out great and hugely successful with the kids.

 We set up face painting in the corner of the room.
 The kids got to choose from Sally stiches, Jack’s face, pumpkin, Christmas tree or a black cat.